 What is a threatened miscarriage?

-Sometimes a woman will experience the symptoms of bleeding and period-style cramps for several days, but this doesn’t always mean a miscarriage is happening.
+Sometimes a woman will experience the symptoms of bleeding and period-style cramps for several days.
+This doesn’t always mean a miscarriage is happening however.

 With a threatened miscarriage these symptoms can occur but then the pregnancy can carry on as normal.